Top 10 Greatest Chinese Emperors

 Another achievement of Yongzheng is his streamlining of the bureaucratic structure laid by Emperor Kangxi, which then paved the way for the Qing Dynasty to rise to its pinnacle.
 Upon his death, his son inherited a vast, functioning, peaceful realm that would forever leave its mark in history as one of the greatest ever.
 Murderous, foul, barbaric as he personally might be, it is undeniable that Yongzheng contributed to over a century of prosperity in China.
 The same could not remotely be said for most of the emperors in the preceding Ming Dynasty.
 One Ming emperor didn’t even attend court for decades, while Yongzheng was known to often work late into the night.

 Actual name 愛新覺羅弘曆 (Aixin Jueluo Hongli).
 Reigned AD 1735 to AD 1796.

-Most importantly, Qianlong’s overall reign left a crucial political lesson for China.
+Most importantly, Qianlong’s reign left a crucial political lesson for China.
 While he didn’t suffer a dramatic reversal of fate like Tang Xuanzong, the Qing Dynasty went into decline during his later reign.
-Overindulgent in his own greatness, Qianlong surrounded himself with sycophants, leading to a sharp rise in nepotism and corruption in the imperial court.
+Overindulgent in his own greatness, Qianlong surrounded himself with sycophants, leading to a sharp rise in nepotism and corruption within the imperial court.
 This commenced the decline of the Qing Dynasty, and less than half a century later, China would suffer one of its worst humiliations in the First Opium War.
 The Chinese saying Shengji Bishuai (盛极必衰) thus proves itself.
-Decline always follows after a pinnacle.
+Decline always follows a pinnacle.
 Modern rulers, Chinese or not, would be wise to learn from Emperor Qianlong.
 One should remain vigilant even during the best years.

 About the portraits